the Sourcing Matters show >>

-“movements don’t follow ideas. it’s the people with those ideas that motivates others.” listen now what’s talked about on the show:1) Chatting-up leaders focused on food system reform and reducing environmental imprint, host Aaron Niederhelman examines both the problems and solutions paramount and opportune with feeding ourselves in the future.2) We engage in dialogs with visionaries who know how to spin some yarn.
+“movements don’t follow ideas. it’s the people with those ideas that motivates others.” listen now what’s talked about on the show:1) Chatting-up leaders focused on food system reform and reducing environmental imprint, host Aaron Niederhelman examines both the problems and solutions paramount and opportune with feeding ourselves in the future.2) We engage in dialogues with visionaries who know how to spin some yarn.
 Often eccentric and diverse in background, when these folks share their stories about our food, good and bad, we must listen.3) These conversations give us a chance to think differently about our food.
 To think about acting now in dealing with an inherited bounty and growing burden in properly shepherding the planet by tapping into the emotional & pragmatic parts of our food.

 how we feed ourselves determines the fate of instability